MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/dashboards.md

 ## Set a dashboard as the default

 To see a specific dashboard every time you sign in to Dynamics 365 Sales, set it as the default.
-To do this, open the dashboard, and then select **Set As Default** in the command bar.
+To do this, open the dashboard, and then select **Set As Default** on the command bar.

 ### See also